o3de/sig-docs-community/tools/o3de-doxygen/README.md

     ```
    -  **upstream**: Set to track the source repo, [`https://github.com/o3de/o3de.org.git`](https://github.com/o3de/o3de.org.git)

 1. Create a new branch, such as `api-ref`.
-This branch will contain the API reference docs that you will [generate](#generate) later.
+This branch will contain the API reference docs that you will [generate](#generate) in a later step.

     ```shell
     git switch -c api-ref